Floobits/news/_posts/2015-10-14-developing-atom-plugins-so-much-potential-so-many-bugs.md

 ### Miscellaneous

 Atom's API and internals have changed significantly since its first release, but a few annoyances have persisted.
 A big one for us has been resize detection.
 It's very useful to know when a pane was resized.
-Unfortunately, the only way to do that right now is [inefficient polling](https://github.com/abe33/atom-utils#resizedetection).
+The only way to do that right now is [inefficient polling](https://github.com/abe33/atom-utils#resizedetection).
 (See the implementation [here](https://github.com/abe33/atom-utils/blob/master/src/mixins/resize-detection.coffee#L25)).

 A few of the pernicious issues stem from faults in Atom's architecture.
 Packages have no isolation from each other, so it's easy for them to step on each other's toes.
 Styling conflicts are the most common version of this.
 Much of Atom itself is implemented as packages, so this lack of isolation means misbehaving packages can hang or crash Atom.
 Fixing this is an immense task, and there's no perfect solution.
 As Chrome extensions show, isolating packages has its own disadvantages.